Istanbul Food Guide

 Photo credit: Palukçu Balık Lokantası

-This jovial, friendly restaurant is nothing short of exceptional for seafood lovers, health-conscious visitors, and those hosting a group of friends.
-This place is the definition of a quirky date, and you’re guaranteed a good time here.
+This jovial, friendly restaurant suits seafood lovers, health-conscious visitors, and anyone hosting a group of friends.
+It is also the definition of a quirky date spot, and you are guaranteed a good time.

 Address: Şehremini, Büyük Saray Meydanı Cd.
 No:13, 34104 Fatih/İstanbul